qbism/q2tools-220/README.md

 *   -maxmapdata sets lightng memory limit.
 Original is 0x200000 and it can be set up to 0x800000 (8388608).
 Requires an engine that supports the higher limit.
 *	-saturation applies to light reflected from surfaces.
 Values < 1.0 desaturate.
 Values >1.0 oversaturate.
 *   Any tga replacement textures found will be used for radiosity.
-*   -basedir sets the base directory.
-Use this if modding other than baseq2.
-Defaults to baseq2.
 *   -sunradscale sets sky radiosity scale when the sun (directional lighting) is active.
 Default is 0.5.
 *   -nudge sets the fractional distance from face center when extra lighting samples are used (-extra).
 Default is 0.25.
 *   _falloff property values; intensity - distance), 1 (inverse; intensity/distance), 2 (inverse-square; intensity/dist*dist)  default: 0  Note that inverse and inverse-square falloff require very high brightness values to be visible.
+*   -basedir sets the base directory.
+Use this if modding other than baseq2.
+Defaults to baseq2.
+# Regarding 4rad exe location and -basedir:
+4rad must be in gamedir (usually quake2) to work as intended. qdir, gamedir, and moddir are automatically determined. -basedir may be set from the command line.

+Example- a map in baseq2 using textures from 3tctf (Linux format):
+./4rad -basedir 3tctf baseq2/maps/mymap

+In a custom mod folder:
+.ddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddddd/4rad -basedir 3tctf mymod/maps/mymap

+4rad will look for textures in basedir first (3tctf) then in moddir (mymod).
+It only looks for colormap.pcx in moddir/pics.
+I think that is required because it's the only place the game will look.

 4data